Vice Chancellor for Budget and Finance

-Mr. Sapienza has been University Budget Director since October 2004.
+Mr. Sapienza became University Budget Director in October 2004 and served more recently as Associate Vice Chancellor for Budget and Finance.
 He has provided more than 21 years of distinguished public service in senior-level budget and finance administration, including five years as CUNY’s University Budget Director, 11 years at the New York City Department of Education, including as Deputy Budget Director for the public school system, and five years as a Senior Budget Analyst for The New York City Fire Department.

 Mr. Sapienza has responsibility for the overall management of $2.6 billion in city and state tax-levy operating funds, including more than $1.0 billion in tuition revenues.